kazupon/gh-changelogen/README.md

 - Github Releases cannot sync changelog of repo.
 - So I need tool to generate Github Releases as the **single-of-truth** for changelog.

+## 🙌 Contributing guidelines

+If you are interested in contributing to `gh-changelogen`, I highly recommend checking out [the contributing guidelines](/CONTRIBUTING.md) here.
+You'll find all the relevant information such as [how to make a PR](/CONTRIBUTING.md#pull-request-guidelines), [how to setup development](/CONTRIBUTING.md#development-setup)) etc., there.

 ## ©️ License

 [MIT](https://opensource.org/licenses/MIT)